RaghavRamesh/RaghavRamesh.github.io/_posts/2016-10-23-the-xy-problem.md

 title: "The XY problem"
 date: 2016-10-23
 ---
-As a junior software developer, I often find myself in this situation
+As a software engineer intern, I often used to find myself in this situation
 - See the problem and come up with a solution in my head
 - In excitement quickly jump into implementing this solution
 - Get stuck while implementing and then contemplate about getting help